julianeon/cronos-graph/README.md

 This is an express app to display data about the Cronos token (viewable on Etherscan [here](https://etherscan.io/address/0xA0b73E1Ff0B80914AB6fe0444E65848C4C34450b)), using a subgraph dedicated to the Cronos token.

-The relevant code is in server.js and public/data.html.
+The relevant code is in server.js, public/data.html, and graph_query.js.

-Right now it runs a query (viewable in [graph_query.js](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js)) showing the contents of one transaction.
+Right now the app runs a query (viewable in [graph_query.js](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js)) showing the contents of one transaction, which is displayed using HTML.

 There are 2 working queries, as given in graph_query.js and alt_query.js.